Oakton Remote Operations During COVID-19 Closure Updates

 - Students should be directed to email firstname.lastname@example.org with questions regarding Alliance for Lifelong Learning courses.

-- All in-person college-sponsored events, including off-campus events, are canceled through Saturday, May 16.
+All in-person college-sponsored events, including off-campus events, are canceled until further notice.

-- All campus rentals and outside bookings are canceled through May 16, at no cost to the client.
+- Campus rentals and outside bookings are canceled until further notice at no cost to the client.

-- All Performing Arts Center events have been canceled through May 16.
-All patrons who have purchased tickets to events scheduled during this time will be contacted regarding refunds.
+- Performing Arts Center patrons who have purchased tickets to events scheduled during this time will be contacted regarding refunds.

-- Please refer to the Student Engagement and Remote Services Information, which provides guidance on accessing a number of services remotely, including: Advising Services, Tutoring, Enrollment Services, Financial Aid, Counseling and more.
+Refer to the Student Engagement and Remote Services Information, which provides guidance on accessing a number of services remotely, including: advising, tutoring, enrollment, financial aid, personal counseling and more.

-- Students can also access Resources for “Learning During Times of Disruption” to help them adjust to courses taught in flexible learning format.
+Students can access Resources for “Learning During Times of Disruption” to help them adjust to courses taught in flexible learning format.

 - Student workers should contact their supervisors to determine their work schedule.